An investigation of how the key ingredients needed to build a successful business

-In the last section we built a model that shows the dynamics behind a company’s value creation logic.
-We’ve accounted for pretty much everything a company does (at a high level) by capturing the products it creates and sells and the resources and capabilities it needs to do this.
-We’ve also included the revenue we expect to generate and the cost we will incur in running our business.
-So we should also be able to track the companies finances using the the cash flow statement, the income statement and the balance sheet.
+In the last section, we built a model that shows the dynamics behind a company’s value creation logic.
+We have accounted for pretty much everything a company does (at a high level) by capturing the products it creates and sells and the resources and capabilities it needs to do this.
+We have also included the revenue we expect to generate and the cost we will incur in running our business.
+So we should also be able to track the companies finances using the cash flow statement, the income statement and the balance sheet.

 To me, the most important statement an entrepreneur or chief executive needs to run a company is the cash flow statement, because it shows how much cash the company has, how much cash it needs to pay its bills and where this cash comes from.
 Companies that do not have enough cash to pay their bills fail due to insolvency.